Dr. Brian M. Plato provides insights on ways to reduce the risk

-Nearly one in five women get migraines — three times the rate for men.
-In the United States alone, 28 million women experience migraines.
+Nearly one in five women get migraine headaches — three times the rate for men.
+In the United States alone, 28 million women experience migraine.
 Women also generally have more severe and more frequent migraine attacks.

 There are two types of migraine: with or without aura.

 Migraine with aura (MA) is linked to a higher risk for stroke and heart attack.
 Migraine aura typically precedes the headache pain.
 It can be flashes of light, blind spots or other changes in vision.

 Migraine without aura (MO) does not seem to pose the higher stroke or heart attack risk that migraine with aura does.
 Most people with migraine do not have aura.
 Some people get both types of migraine headaches.

 Studies of women with MA attacks found the risk for stroke is independent of typical heart disease risk factors like age, diabetes and high blood pressure.
 Research looking at data from a number of studies found migraine is associated with a 1.5-fold increased stroke risk.